intel/pepc/docs/pepc-power.rst

    cores.
 This option has to be accompanied by '--package' option, because core numbers are per-package.

+**--modules** *MODULES*
+   The list can include individual module numbers and module number ranges.
+For example, '0,2-5' would mean module 0 and modules 2, 3, 4, and 5.
+Use the special keyword 'all' to specify all modules.
+Note, unlike core and die numbers, module numbers are absolute.

 **--dies** *DIES*
    The list can include individual die numbers and die number ranges.
 For example, '0-3,5' would mean dies 0 to 3, and die 5.
 Use the special keyword 'all' to specify all dies.
 This option has